arvarik/trebek/README.md

 # ⬇️ CHANGE THIS to the absolute path for the logs folder
 LOGS_DIR = "/Users/your_username/Projects/jeopardy-transcriber/logs"

+# ⬇️ Configure whisper.cpp locations and tuning
+from config import WhisperCppConfig

+# Example (you can also pass this at runtime as shown in the single-run snippet):
+WHISPER_CPP = WhisperCppConfig(
+    binary_path="/Users/arvarik/Documents/github/whisper.cpp/build/bin/whisper-cli",
+    model_path="/Users/arvarik/Documents/github/whisper.cpp/models/ggml-medium.en.bin",
+    threads=8,
+    language="en",
+)
 ```

-### 5. Configure and Install the Background Service
+### 6. Configure and Install the Background Service

 The `com.user.jeopardytranscriber.plist` file tells macOS how to run our script.
 You must edit it to include the absolute paths for your machine.